The Unicist Evolutionary Approach in the 4IR

 - Empirical approaches are valid to deal with the past and the present, but they are not valid to develop strategies because they involve the future that might not be symmetric.
 They become subjective approaches.

-Conceptual methods were developed to manage systemic and adaptive environments dealing with their past, present and future to increase the generation of value.
+Conceptual protocols were developed to manage systemic and adaptive environments dealing with their past, present and future to increase the generation of value.
 They are the core to build adaptive business processes.

 The unicist methods were developed to provide a conceptual framework, an action guide and procedures to manage business problems.
 The goal of the methods is to build a simple way to manage problems in a collaborative way in order to take advantage of the collective knowledge and avoid generating resistance to solutions.